+The bonds will be a new issue of securities with no established trading market.
 The Republic does not know the extent to which investor interest will support an active trading market for the bonds or how liquid that market may become.
 If the bonds are traded after their initial issuance, they may trade at a price lower than their principal amount, depending upon prevailing interest rates, the market for similar securities and general economic conditions in the United States, the Dominican Republic and elsewhere.

-The Republic will submit an application to list the bonds on the Euro MTF Market of the Luxembourg Stock Exchange and the bonds cannot be traded on the Euro MTF Market prior to such time.
+The Republic will submit an application to list the bonds on the Official List of the Luxembourg Stock Exchange to trade them on the Euro MTF Market.
+The bonds cannot be traded on the Euro MTF Market until such time as the application is approved.
 The Republic cannot assure you that a trading market for the bonds will develop or be maintained or that the price at which the bonds will trade in the secondary market will be sustainable.
 If an active market for the bonds fails to develop or continue, this failure could harm the trading price of the bonds.